Organolithium reagent: Transmetalation

 Organolithium reagents are often used to prepare other organometallic compounds by transmetalation.
 Organocopper, organotin, organosilicon, organoboron, organophosphorus, organocerium and organosulfur compounds are frequently prepared by reacting organolithium reagents with appropriate electrophiles.

 Common types of transmetalation include Li/Sn, Li/Hg, and Li/Te exchange, which are fast at low temperature.
 The advantage of Li/Sn exchange is that the tri-alkylstannane precursors undergo few side reactions, as the resulting n-Bu3Sn byproducts are unreactive toward alkyllithium reagents.
 In the following example, vinylstannane, obtained by hydrostannylation of a terminal alkyne, forms vinyllithium through transmetalation with n-BuLi.

 Organolithium can also be used in to prepare organozinc compounds through transmetalation with zinc salts.

 Lithium diorganocuprates can be formed by reacting alkyl lithium species with copper(I) halide.
 The resulting organocuprates are generally less reactive toward aldehydes and ketones than organolithium reagents or Grignard reagents.

 Preparation

 Most simple alkyllithium reagents, and common lithium amides are commercially available in a variety of solvents and concentrations.
 Organolithium reagents can also be prepared in the laboratory.
 Below are some common methods for preparing organolithium reagents.

-Reaction with lithium metal
+Displacement of a leaving group

-Reduction of alkyl halide with metallic lithium can afford simple alkyl and aryl organolithium reagents.
+In lithium–halogen exchange, reduction of alkyl halide with metallic lithium can afford simple alkyl and aryl organolithium reagents.